unixporn-dots/unixporn-dots.github.io/README.md

 # Adding your Dotfiles
 To add your dots simply open a pull request:
   1. Fork this repository.
-  2. Add your entry to the `themes` folder.
+  2. Add your entry to the `assets/*` folder.
 Add the `mainfest.yaml` file, then add 1 to 5 images.
   3. If you want a particular image to be shown on the main page preview rename it to `thumbnail`.
 This is optional.
   4. Open a pull request and it's done!